Racha: History

+In the mid-14th century, the duchy was restored under the rule of the Charelidze family.

 The next dynasty of Chkhetidze governed Racha from 1465 to 1769.
 Vassals of the King of Imereti, they revolted several times against the royal power.
 The 1678–1679 civil war resulted in the most serious consequences.
-In this war, Duke Shoshita II of Racha (1661–1684) supported Prince Archil, a rival of the pro-Ottoman Imeretian king Bagrat IV.
-On the defeat of Archil, Racha was overrun and plundered by an Ottoman punitive force.
+In this war, Duke Shoshita II of Racha (1661–1684) supported Prince Archil, a rival of the pro-Ottoman Imeretian king Bagrat V. On the defeat of Archil, Racha was overrun and plundered by an Ottoman punitive force.
 Under Rostom (1749–1769), the duchy became virtually independent from Imereti.
 However, towards the end of 1769, King Solomon I of Imereti managed to arrest Rostom and to abolish the duchy.
 In 1784, King David II of Imereti revived the duchy and gave it to his nephew Anton.
 Local opposition attempted to use an Ottoman force to take control of Racha, but the victory of King David at Skhvava (January 26, 1786) temporarily secured his dominance in the area.
 In 1789, the next Imeretian king Solomon II finally abolished the duchy and subordinated the province directly to the royal administration.